 Propranolol extended-release capsules should be taken at bedtime (10 p.m.).
 This medicine may be taken with or without food.
 However, you should take it the same way each time.

-Measure the concentrated oral solution, Intensol™ with the dropper that comes with the medicine.
+Measure the concentrated oral solution, Intensol™ with the dropper that comes with the package.
 You may mix the concentrated solution with water, juice, soda, applesauce, or pudding to make it easier to swallow, then take the mixture right away.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.